Skip to content

 • Slightly heavy

-The Kanetsune KC-950, with its traditional Japanese appearance, features a DSR1K6 steel blade and laminated wood handle.
-It's an affordable introduction to Japanese knives.
+With a traditional Japanese appearance, the KC-950 features a DSR-1K6 steel blade and laminated wood handle — an affordable, versatile introduction to Japanese knives, made in Japan.

 • Lightweight